BruceBrownlee/Truck-Dock-WFM/README.md

-# Ted-Bakes-Cakes-Python
+# Truck-Dock-WFM
 Predictive Model for Labor Hours Forecasting

 ## Purpose
-Demonstrate machine learning methods for forecasting daily labor hours required for baking cakes in the Ted Bakes Cakes demonstration.
+Demonstrate machine learning methods for forecasting daily labor hours required to staff truck docks.

 ## Approach
-Reads in Ted's logbook that records number of cakes baked by type for each of four types of cake.
+Reads in a labor hours logbook that records number of trucks handled by types of truck.
 Also records total labor hours required.

 Python application reads in logbook from Excel into a Pandas dataframe.
 A simple linear regression model is used to fit logbook data and tested against a split portion of the logbook data.
-A confusion matrix and goodness of fit data is presented.
+EDA and some goodness of fit data are presented.

 ## Author